Cognigy/Documentation/docs/en/docs/webchat/v3/configuration.md

 | URL           | This setting allows you to input the specific URL or web page that users will be redirected to upon clicking the footer.
 This can be used to direct users to additional resources or specific pages relevant to the information provided in the footer. |
 | Add           | This option allows you to add a new Title + URL pairing to the footer.
 You can add up to a maximum of 2 pairs for convenience and to ensure the footer stays uncluttered.                                                                               |

-## Privacy Notice
+### Privacy Notice

 The Privacy Notice settings add privacy notices to the chat interface.
-It includes options to enable a custom Privacy Notice, set its title and text, customize the submit button, and define the link title and URL for the Privacy Policy.
+It includes options to enable a custom Privacy Notice, set its title and text, customize the Submit button, define the link title and URL for the Privacy Policy.
 These features ensure users are informed about data handling practices and consent to them, fostering trust and compliance with privacy regulations.

 | Parameter                 | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Description |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|